Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 MPI to run, the difference is that images that use MPI must also install SSH client/server software and enable the SSH server as the `CMD` with a port exposed to the host.
-Remember, the container will be running isolated from the host, so the SSH server running on the host will attempt to initialize with an MPI runtime that doesn't exist.
+Remember, the container will be running isolated from the host, so if you attempt to connect to the SSH server running on the host, the launcher will attempt to initialize on the host with an MPI runtime that doesn't exist.

 ### Mental Model
 With the basics reviewed above, we can construct a mental model of the layout